Skip to content

 complete_first_answer = "".join(streamed_text)

-2. Next, append the assistant’s reply to enhance the context of the conversation.
-Add this complete_first_answer back into messages under the "assistant" role as follows:
+2. Append the assistant's reply - to enhance the context of the conversation.
+Add complete_first_answer back into messages under the "assistant" role as follows:

 # Append the entire first answer to the conversation for multi-turn context